Call for Contributions : Navigating Digital Power in Asia

 We encourage fresh perspectives, creative strategies, and bold visions for resistance, adaptation, and renewal.

-Note that a fee of $100 to $150 (USD) is available for selected work.
+Note that a fee of $50 to $200 (USD) is available for selected work.

-Currently, we are envisaging five main chapters.
+Currently, we are envisaging five main themes.

 1. The Machinery of Control